exr98/HCA-uncovers-metastable-phenotypes-in-hEC-monolayers/README.md

 This repository contains the scripts used in the paper ["High Content Analysis uncovers metastable phenotypes in human endothelial cell monolayers and key features across distinct populations"](incl. link to paper):

-- "ECPT" (Endothelial Cell Profiling Tool) contains the cell profiler pipeline to carry out endothelial cell characterisation
+- "ECPT" (Endothelial Cell Profiling Tool) contains the cell profiler pipeline used to carry out endothelial cell characterisation

 - "Shiny App V1.2" contains the raw data .csv file and R scripts to reproduce the Shiny Application for interactive data selection used to subset the data after tSNE clustering

-- "SLAS2_Stats_Notebook.Rmd" contains the scripts for statistical analysis
+- "SLAS2_Stats_Notebook.Rmd" contains the R scripts used for statistical analysis

-- "SLAS2 NotebookD1R3_4.Rmd" contains the scripts for generation of plots and data visualisation
+- "SLAS2 NotebookD1R3_4.Rmd" contains the R scripts used for generation of plots and data visualisation

-- "Servive Notebook.Rmd" contains the scripts for database cleaning and dimensionality reduction
+- "Servive Notebook.Rmd" contains the scripts used for database cleaning and dimensionality reduction

 &nbsp;